Symphony No. 6 (Haydn): Background and scoring

 Haydn wrote this, his first symphonic work for his new employer Prince Paul II Anton Esterházy, in the spring of 1761, shortly after joining the court.
-He had signed his employment contract with him on May 1, 1761.
+He had signed his employment contract with him on 1 May 1761.
 Prince Paul gave Haydn the three times of day as a theme for composition.

 The Esterházys maintained in permanent residence an excellent chamber orchestra and with his first contribution for it in the symphonic genre, Haydn fully exploited the talents of the players.
 In this, Haydn was consciously drawing on the familiar tradition of the concerto grosso, exemplified by the works of Antonio Vivaldi, Giuseppe Tartini, and Tomaso Albinoni then much in vogue at courts across Europe.
 All three symphonies (Nos.
 6, 7 and 8) feature extensive solo passages for the wind, horn and strings, including rare solo writing for the double bass and bassoon in the third movement of No. 6.
-The work is scored for flute, 2 oboes, bassoon, 2 horns in D, violin I, violin II, viola, cello, double bass, and harpsichord ad libitum.
+The work is scored for flute, two oboes, bassoon, two horns in D, violin I, violin II, viola, cello, double bass, and harpsichord ad libitum.

 It has been commonly suggested that Haydn's motivation was to curry favour both with his new employer (by making reference to a familiar and popular tradition) and, perhaps more importantly, with the players upon whose goodwill he depended.
 Typically during this period, players who performed challenging solo passages or displayed unusual virtuosity received financial reward.
 By highlighting virtually all of the players in this regard, Haydn was, literally, spreading the wealth.

-Nickname (Le matin)
+Subtitle (Le matin)

-The nickname (not Haydn's own, but quickly adopted) derives from the opening slow introduction of the opening movement, which clearly depicts sunrise.
+The subtitle (not Haydn's own, but quickly adopted) derives from the opening slow introduction of the opening movement, which clearly depicts sunrise.
 The remainder of the work is abstract, as, indeed, are the other two symphonies in the series.
 Because of the initial association, however, the remaining were quickly and complementarily named "noon" and "evening".